 ProtectUK publication date

-Accessibility, storage and content
+Accessibility, storage and contents

-A PAcT First Aid Kit should be:
+A PAcT first aid kit should be:

-• Easily identifiable in a coloured, sealed pack/container, clearly labelled 'Public Access Trauma First Aid Kit' with a clearly visible white cross on the front
+• easily identifiable in a coloured, sealed pack/container, clearly labelled 'Public Access Trauma First Aid Kit' with a clearly visible white cross on the front

 3Large Trauma Wound Dressing4